Skip to content

 Overview

-Inspired by v1 frontend, the attachment pattern allows adding multiple evidence files to validation requests or responses.
+The attachment pattern allows adding multiple evidence files to validation requests or responses.

 typescript